 If you were able to qualify for a Preferred or Preferred Plus rate prior to being prescribed Kapidex, chances are you’ll still be able to qualify for a Preferred of Preferred Plus rate after being prescribed Kapidex!

 “Which is a good thing!”

-Run into trouble is when we’re working with an individual who after being asked these previous questions fully understands why a life insurance company would want to know the answers to them and on several occasion has answered “yes” to them.
+Run into trouble is when we’re working with an individual who, after being asked these previous questions, fully understands why a life insurance company would want to know the answers to them and, on several occasions, has answered “yes” to them.
 In cases like these, it’s quite possible that the applicant will still be able to qualify for a traditional term or whole life insurance policy only now, having been prescribed Kapidex may actually have an effect on the outcome of your life insurance application which is why you’re now going to want to be much more “selective” with which life insurance company you decide to apply with.

 This brings us to the last topic that we wanted to take a moment and discuss with you, which is…

 What can I do to help ensure that I get the “best life insurance” for me?